blackstork-io/fabric/docs/plugins/builtin/data-sources/inline.md

 {{< breadcrumbs 2 >}}

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "inline" "data source" >}}

+## Description
+Creates a queryable key-value map from the block's contents

 The data source is built-in, which means it's a part of `fabric` binary.
 It's available out-of-the-box, no installation required.